A global, local, social business

 Tengri is not a corporation, it is a collective movement.
 We believe everyone should have the opportunity to be an equal partner in the Tengri ecosystem.
 And we believe all business activity should benefit everyone involved.

 The opaque nature of supply chains and the distance between the source of products and their final owner creates space for distorted pricing, unscrupulous supply chain practices and environmental degradation.
 At Tengri, we do our utmost to prevent this.
 Tengri is built on partnerships, trust and innovation.
 With these values, we create exquisite items for your wardrobe and home that look and feel wonderful and have a positive lasting impact on everyone in the supply chain.

 Tengri was created out of a need to challenge the status quo.
 Our activities are built on the three pillars of sustainability: environmental, social and financial.
 These pillars are embedded into our operational DNA through our sourcing strategy, brand positioning, product and pricing strategy.
-We are shaping a new heritage, working to provide a long-term stable source of income, preserve heritage, and provide positive social and environmental benefits to all those with whom we work.
+We are shaping a new heritage, working to provide a long-term stable source of income, preserve cultural heritage, and provide positive social and environmental benefits to all those with whom we work.
 Our approach to sustainability is interwoven into the way we operate and conducted through the following lenses:

 Fairshare – The herders providing Tengri with noble fibres are the most important aspect of our supply chain.
 Without them and their resources, we do not have a product.
 Therefore, we have created a fairshare profit model, ensuring not only that our herders receive a fair price for the noble fibres they supply to Tengri, but also that we do not negatively affect the local domestic market.
 We make sure all parts of the supply chain have a fairshare.
 We start with payment to the herder families supplying our fibres, paying a multiplier of 1.5 times the market value and applying an annual bonus of 2% in Tengri profit-making years.
 A 50% deposit is advanced every year, and the balance payment is made at the point of receiving fibres, followed by a 2% bonus.